egsdandd/Sommar25/README.md

 Before writing the code to your Pico you are going to need to change some variables.
 In the *config.py* file, under fill out yor information:

-ssid = "MyWifiNetwork"
+ssid = "MyWifiNetwork",
-password = "MyWifiPassword"
+password = "MyWifiPassword",
-mqtt_user = "mqttuser"
+mqtt_user = "mqttuser",
-mqtt_password = "mqttpassword"
+mqtt_password = "mqttpassword",
 mqtt_server = "mqtt_server_ip"

 The *ssid* and *password* variables are the name and password of your WIFI network.
 The *mqtt_user* and *mqtt_password* are the username and password for your MQTT broker.
 The *mqtt_server* is the IP address of your MQTT broker.
 If you are using a Raspberry Pi, this is probably the IP address of your Raspberry Pi.